tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `repeater` field type:
+The following options are available for the `repeater` form widget type:

 - `form`: The form definition for the fields to repeat.
 Either a reference to the [form definition file](../extend/forms#form-definition-file) or an array of fields.
 - `prompt`: The text to display for the create button.
 Default is `Add item`.